 Table 3.
 LMER tests results for the effects of sex and preflight mass on a selection of response variables during the first (eight-hour) trial, with year of experiment as random effect.
 Response variables in each Linear Mixed-Effects Models were log-transformed.
 The reference level for the categorial factor ‘sex’ is female. ΔAICc = AICc (full model) – AICc (null model).
 The full model was considered to better explain the response variable than the null model when ΔAICc was lower than -2, and the opposite when ΔAICc was higher than -2.
-Conditional (Cond.)
-R² corresponds to the variance of both fixed and random effects while marginal (Marg.)
-R² considers only the variance of the fixed effect.
+Conditional R² corresponds to the variance of both fixed and random effects while marginal R² considers only the variance of the fixed effect.